cvanaret/Uno/INSTALL.md

 ### Precompiled libraries and executables

-We provide precompiled Uno libraries and executables in the [releases tab](https://github.com/cvanaret/Uno/releases/latest/) for Linux, macOS (Intel & Silicon), and Windows.
+We provide precompiled Uno libraries and executables in the [releases tab](https://github.com/cvanaret/Uno/releases/latest/) for Linux (x64 and aarch64), macOS (x64 and aarch64), and Windows (x64).

 On some platforms, the dynamic linker needs to know where to look for libraries at runtime.
 You might need to set the following environment variables: